CharacterCreator/CharacterCreator/README.md

 # Character Creator
-A smart character creator for dungeons and dragons
+This is an automatic character generator for Dungeons and Dragons Fifth Edition that optimizes character choices while also keeping said choices random.